© 2014-2024 Offshore Radio Museum

 However, Easter Sunday 1981 came and went without Radio Caroline returning to the airwaves - excuses about financial problems, technical problems and a lack of advertising were all put forward to explain the continued silence of the station.

 Further planned dates for the return of Radio Caroline in August and November 1981 were rumoured but once again nothing happened on air although a lot was going on behind the scenes.
-Radio Caroline eventually found its new ship in 1981, the former Icelandic trawler Ross Revenge, which was fitted out in great secrecy in the small port of Solores, near Santander, northern Spain.
+Radio Caroline eventually found its new ship in 1981, the former Icelandic trawler Ross Revenge, which was fitted out in great secrecy in the small port of Solares, near Santander, northern Spain.

 On the programming side during the summer of 1981 Vincent Monsey entered into an agreement with an American syndication company, Al Ham Productions, to provide programmes 24 hours a day under the call sign Radio Life, on a second transmitter from the new Caroline ship.